Lower Back Pain In Cycling – Causes, And Precautions

 In the 90-degree angle position, your thighs should be parallel to the saddle, then allow a quick push on the pedal when in the lowest position; your knee should bend at a range of 15-20 degrees.

 Suppose your feet do not match these angles when cycling; you can completely adjust the height of your saddle.
-The front of the foot should be in contact with the pedal as well.
+The front of the foot should also be in contact with the pedal.

 3. Use muscle support and lower back support exercises: